-For some key publications also slide decks are available, shortly summarising the methodologies and findings from publications.
+For some key publications also slide decks are available, shortly summarising their methodologies and findings.

 All publications can be found on the NAVIGATE website: www.navigate-h2020.eu/products-and-publications

 NAVIGATE-H2020.EU

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 821124.